Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular Networks: Introduction

 There has been a vast literature on the impact of user mobility in wireless networks.
 The authors in \cite{grossglauser-tse02mobility-increases-capacity} have shown that mobility increases the capacity. \cite{bansal-liu03capacity-delay-mobility-ahn} has explored the trade-off between delay and throughput in ad-hoc networks in presence of mobility.
 The papers \cite{bonald-etal09flow-level-performance-mobility}, \cite{bonald-etal04mobility-flow-level-data-systems}, \cite{borst-etal12capacity-with-mobility}, \cite{karray-mobility}, \cite{orlik-rappaport01handoff-arrival-process-cellular} study the impact of inter and intra cell mobility on capacity, and also the trade-off between throughput and fairness; these results show that mobility increases the capacity of cellular networks when base stations cooperate among themselves.

 However, in practice, base stations may not cooperate.
-Moreover, due to frequent handoff of fast moving mobile users, significant control bandwidth has to be dedicated for handoff management, which further reduces the data rate of mobile users (it is often the case that handoff results in temporary data outage for mobile users).
+Moreover, due to frequent handoff of fast moving mobile users, significant control bandwidth has to be dedicated for handoff management; it is often the case that handoff results in temporary data outage for mobile users.
 In order to optimize the performance of cellular networks under user mobility, we propose to use {\em optimal} dynamic bandwidth sharing between the two classes of static and mobile users (depending on user locations); this problem is formulated as an average reward MDP (where the reward is a time average linear combination of data rates of static and mobile users) and later learning algorithms for computation of the optimal policy are provided.
+There have been some work in the literature relevant to our paper.
+The authors of \cite{bonald-mobility} also have evaluated gain in performance due to mobility by favouring users with good radio channel conditions, however they did not propose any optimal bandwidth allocation scheme among users under mobility when channel condition may not be measured accurately.
+The paper \cite{kushner-whiting04convergence-proportional-fair} deals with proportional fair scheduling algorithm for a {\em fixed} population of users with time-varying channel conditions due to mobility; this paper proposes a {\em single-timescale} stochastic approximation based algorithm to estimate throughput of each user, and analyses its convergence.
+The paper \cite{margolies-etal16exploiting-mobility-cellular-scheduling} essentially considers location based proportional fair scheduling over a finite time horizon to a fixed user population, but it does not provide any convergence analysis of the proposed algorithm.
+The authors of \cite{margolies-etal16exploiting-mobility-cellular-scheduling} allocate bandwidth among users opportunistically via the construction of a spatial radio map which depends on path-loss and slow fading but is averaged over fast fading; in other words, they pursue a more experimental and data-driven approach.
+Reference \cite{ali-etal07mobility-assisted-opportunistic-scheduling} solves the problem of bandwidth allocation among users as a static optimization problem that yields the fraction of bandwidth to be allocated to each user at a given state; this method maximizes the sum throughput of users, is easy to implement, but it requires the knowledge of user mobility statistics at the base station.

-The prior work most relevant to this idea is \cite{ye-etal06predictive-channel-reservation-handoff-prioritization}, where handoff requests are sent to adjacent cells when the mobile users reach within a given distance of the cell boundary (depending on user location and velocity information obtained via GPS measurements).
-The authors of \cite{bonald-mobility} also have evaluated gain in performance due to mobility by favouring users with good radio channel conditions. {\em However, to the best of our knowledge, there has been no prior work that considers optimal dynamic bandwidth sharing depending on user location and proposes any learning algorithm for this problem with provable convergence guarantee.}
+{\em However, to the best of our knowledge, there has been no prior work that considers optimal dynamic bandwidth sharing depending on user location in order to maximize the sum data rate of mobile users subject to a constraint on the time-average sum data rate of static users, and proposes any learning algorithm based on multi-timescale stochastic approximation for this problem with provable convergence guarantee; in our current paper, we seek to address these problems.}